mohs0025/portfolio/README.md

 - body: Gentium Book Basic, Regular

-All images and logo copyrights belong to Sara Mohsenpour as a owner of "Jica publishing house" (Tehran, Iran).
+All images and logo copyrights belong to Sara Mohsenpour as a owner of "Jica Publishing House" (Tehran, Iran).

 style="--bs-bg-opacity: .5;"